abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/nginx/baseline.md

 ```
 Make sure `/home/ubuntu/my-static-site` is the correct path to your **index.html**.

-5. Test the Nginx Configuration:
+5. Test the NGINX Configuration:

 ```console
 sudo nginx -t